Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/webservice/InitialValues.md

 #####Parameters

-> executor Executor instance to use for performing the associated request.
+* executor Executor instance to use for performing the associated request.
-> round Round to extract initial values from.
+* round Round to extract initial values from.

 #####Returns

-#####Throws
+* Created instance from request.#####Throws

 * [IOException](../../../../java/io/IOException.md) If any error occurs during the associated HTTP request.